alst2821/yut45390.github.com/source/index.rst

 I talk a little bit about :ref:`python <ref-python>` and :ref:`re-structured text <ref-docutils>`.

-I also keep documentation about :ref:`ref-fedora`.
+I also keep documentation about :ref:`Fedora <ref-fedora>`.
 This was originally in `other linux`_ page.

 .. _`other linux`: https://sites.google.com/site/thelinux2017/fedora/find

+I use emacs as an editor and I created a page with some :ref:`notes <ref-emacs>` too.

-Finally, I used to host a set of bookmarks in this site, but most of the :ref:`bookmarks <ref-bookmarks>` are already unavailable, because they are too old.
+I used to host a set of bookmarks in this site, but most of the :ref:`bookmarks <ref-bookmarks>` are already unavailable, because they are too old.

 .. toctree::
    :maxdepth: 2